The Ultimate Guide to Incense SticksJanuary 2023

 What are incense sticks?

 Incense sticks are aromatic biotic material (combustible material coated in aromatic essential oils) that allow fragrant smoke to fill a room when burned.
 You can choose incense for simple scent pleasure, or seek out specific incense scents that can aid meditative practice and relaxation.

 In order to release the fragrance of the incense stick, you simply light the stick and place it in an incense stick holder to keep it away from surfaces.
 Gently blowing out the flame when lit, encourages the stick to produce glowing ash-like embers that release the soothing scent.

 Where did incense originate?

 The history of incense dates back to ancient times, and the burning of incense has long been connected with spiritual practice and religion.
-‘Incense’ derives from the Latin verb ‘incendere’ meaning ‘to burn, and since the invention of fire, there is evidence that people would burn natural materials such as barks, berries and resins to release their pleasant aroma, with more sophisticated evidence used in Ancient Egypt, later spreading to Greece and Rome.
+The word ‘Incense’ derives from the Latin verb ‘incendere’ meaning ‘to burn’, and since the invention of fire, there is evidence that people would burn natural materials such as barks, berries and resins to release their pleasant aroma, with more sophisticated evidence used in Ancient Egypt, later spreading to Greece and Rome.
 Frankincense was popular with the Egyptians who would burn incense as a religious offering during worship as well as protection for the deceased.
 Because of these ancient uses, spirituality, peace and ritualism have remained intrinsic to burning incense.

 What are incense sticks used for?